 - As a senior business development manager or business director, it's possible to earn around £80,000.

 Salaries are affected by regional variances, and pay is generally higher in London and the South East.
-The sector you work in is also a determining factor - for example, an IT business development manager may earn £70,000, whereas a B2B manager may be on significantly less at around £40,000.
+The sector you work in is also a determining factor.

 It's common for bonuses to be paid and these can be very large, sometimes matching your annual salary.
+Some jobs will be advertised with 'uncapped commission'.
 Jobs are often advertised with a basic salary and a higher on-target earnings (OTE) figure.
 Other benefits may include a pension, healthcare scheme membership and company car.

 You'll usually work a regular 9am to 5pm, Monday to Friday week, though you may on occasion have to work longer to meet a project deadline or when attending an event or conference.

 Flexible working and working from home may be possible.